ryan-bert/shamir-secret-seed-splitter/README.md

 # Shamir Secret Seed Splitter

-Shamir's Secret Seed Splitter is a Python application designed to securely split and reconstruct private keys or seed phrases using [Shamir's Secret Sharing Scheme (SSSS)](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
-This implementation allows users to split a private key or seed phrase into multiple shares, where only a threshold number of shares are required to reconstruct the original secret.
+Shamir’s Secret Seed Splitter is a Python application designed to securely split and reconstruct Bitcoin private keys or seed phrases using [Shamir’s Secret Sharing Scheme (SSSS)](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).
+This implementation allows users to split a Bitcoin private key or seed phrase into multiple shares, where only a threshold number of shares are required to reconstruct the original secret.

 ## Features